RahafAlowais1/Dummy-Customer-Data-Analysis/README.md

-# Dummy-Customer-Data-Analysis
+# Analysis of Dummy Customer Data with Errors Using Python

+## Overview
 This project analyzes dummy customer data to extract insights and patterns.
 It provides visualizations and statistical analysis to help understand customer behavior and preferences.

-# Analysis of Dummy Customer Data with Errors Using Python
-## Overview
-This project analyzes synthetic (dummy) customer data to provide insights into customer behavior and preferences.

 ## Features
 - Data exploration and visualization